mstasiowski/vsc_extension_terminal_manager/README.md

 # Terminal Manager for VS Code

 A lightweight extension that lets you define, launch, and stop **named terminal sessions and terminal groups** directly from the Command Palette.
-Ideal when your project needs several long‑running processes (e.g. frontend, backend, database, build watcher) but you don't want them wszystkich running all the time.
+Ideal when your project needs several long‑running processes (e.g. frontend, backend, database, build watcher) but you don't want them running all the time.

 ---